vuedoc/md/README.md

 --section [section name] - Inject the generated documentation to a section.
-Works with `--output file` --ignore-name            - Ignore the component name on parsing --ignore-description     - Ignore the component description on parsing
+Works with `--output file` --ignore-name            - Ignore the component name on parsing --ignore-description     - Ignore the component description on parsing --ignore-keywords        - Ignore the component keywords on parsing --ignore-slots           - Ignore the component slots on parsing --ignore-props           - Ignore the component props on parsing --ignore-computed        - Ignore the component computed properties on parsing --ignore-data            - Ignore the component data on parsing --ignore-methods         - Ignore the component methods on parsing --ignore-events          - Ignore the component events on parsing
 ```

 ## Programmatic Usage